Hunter Safety Education

 Course Options

-Illinois offers instructor-led, hybrid and online hunter safety education courses, dependent upon student age.
-Learn more about your course options by student age below.
+Illinois offers instructor-led, hybrid, and online hunter safety education courses, dependent upon student age.
+Learn more about course options and register by course type below.

 COURSE INFORMATION